willstepp/writings/sanctum-kthadras/sk.notes.md

 * I’ll be speaking at the Anthropology and the Occult conference in Chattanooga over the weekend, you’re welcome to come by.
 I’d love to hear more of your story and to be perfectly honest take a gander at that pendant!

+* Important that the lecturer gives him a contact on the deep web, accessed via Tor, then the arrangement to meet in a public place, Clairmont?

+* You have this pendant because they want you to have it.
+Why don’t you see that?

 ### The Room